sorelmitra/verifit/Readme.md

 6. `echo_service/test_echo_service.py`.
 Shows how to simplify testing WebSockets using our library.

-    **Note**: As of _2023-04-26_, the online server that we were using for this sample test stopped accepting the API key that they provide.
-As a result, we've marked this test as skipped.
+7. `send_notice/test_send_notice.py`.
+Shows how to test WebHooks using our library.

-7. `date_service/test_date.py`.
+8. `date_service/test_date.py`.
 Shows how to test CLI programs using this lib: it runs the shell command `date` with some arguments, and verifies the resulting output.

-8. `self_check/test_self.py`.
+9. `self_check/test_self.py`.
 Tests the lib itself.

-9. `kitchen_service/test_kitchen_service.py`.
+10. `kitchen_service/test_kitchen_service.py`.
 Showcase doing a Web UI test using Cypress.IO and their kitchen sink sample page.

 To prepare for running the sample tests that are included with this project, do this: